MBurtsev/CommandLine/README.md

 ```

 # How to add default value
-__arguments settings are specified using an additional attribute Option__
+__Arguments settings are specified using an additional attribute Option__
 ```csharp
 using System;
 using CommandLine;